Speech Issues Common in Premature Babies

 Early intervention can be critical in making sure your premature baby gets the help they need.

-As your baby’s brain develops, it is forming new neural pathways, especially before the age of three.
+As your baby’s brain develops, they’re forming new neural pathways, especially before the age of three.

 With early intervention, the effects of the issues your premature baby may be encountering can be lessened.